-1 2 3 34 Time Management skills.
+The Student: 1 2 3 4 Time Management skills.
 Consider student's ability to be prompt; arriving on time and prepared.
 COMMENTS: Organization.
 Consider student's ability to set priorities, be dependable, be organized, and follow through with responsibilities.
-COMMENTS: Engagement in FW experience.
+COMMENTS: 3.
+Engagement in FW experience.
 Consider student's apparent level of interest, level of active participation while on site, and investment in individuals and treatment outcomes.
-COMMENTS: Self-directed learning.
+COMMENTS: 4.
+Self-directed learning.
 Consider student's ability to take responsibility for own learning and to demonstrate motivation.
-COMMENTS: Reasoning and problem solving.
+COMMENTS: 5.
+Reasoning and problem solving.
 Consider student's ability to use self-reflection; willingness to ask questions; ability to analyze, synthesize, and interpret information; and understand OT process.
 COMMENTS: 6.
 Initiative.
 Consider student's initiative, ability to seek and acquire information from a variety of sources, and demonstrate flexibility as needed.
-COMMENTS: Observation skills.
+COMMENTS: 7.
+Observation skills.
 Consider student's ability to observe relevant behaviors related to occupational performance and client factors and to verbalize perceptions and observations.
 COMMENTS: 8.
 Participation in supervisory process.
 Consider student's ability to give, receive, and respond to feedback; seek guidance when necessary; and follow proper channels of communication.
-COMMENTS: 1 2 3 34
+COMMENTS: 1 2 3 4

 9. Verbal communication and interpersonal skills with patient/clients, staff, and caregivers.

-Consider student's ability to interact appropriately with individuals, such as eye contact, empathy, limit-setting, respectfulness, use of authority, and so
+Consider student's ability to interact appropriately with individuals, such as

+eye contact, empathy, limit-setting, respectfulness, use of authority, and so

 forth; degree and quality of verbal interactions; use of body language and non-

 verbal communication; and exhibition of confidence.

 COMMENTS:

 10. Professional and personal boundaries.

 Consider student's ability to recognize and handle personal and professional

 frustrations; handle responsibilities; work with others cooperatively,

 considerately, and effectively; and be responsive to social cues.
 COMMENTS:

+COMMENTS.

 11. Use of professional terminology.

 Consider student's ability to appropriately apply professional terminology (e.g.,

-Occupational Therapy Practice Framework terms and OT

-acronyms/abbreviations) in oral communication.
+Occupational Therapy Practice Framework terms and OT acronyms/abbreviations) in oral communication.

 COMMENTS:

-COMMENTS:
+CONTINUE AT 15.

 Criteria:

 38 points or above = pass

 37 points or below = no pass

 Total Score

-a .
-1

 Studen t Signature

+EVA/E C:

-EW/E Sid gnature
+FWE SI gnature

 Date